goal:

 Count up all of the hours that your child sleeps for each 24 hours.
 Do this for seven days and average your numbers.

 The amount of sleep needed varies by age.
+Guess how many yours your child is sleeping.
 Here’s a general guide:

 Infants: 14 to 16 hours